Some Immigrant Workers Need an ITIN to File a Tax Return and to Claim the Child Tax Credit (CTC)

 - Complete an Acceptance Agent training

-- Attach the certification form.
+- Attach the certification form for each authorized representative

 For more information on becoming an Acceptance Agent, see Domestic and/or International Tax Professional – How to Become an Acceptance Agent for IRS ITIN Numbers.